turingschool/backend-curriculum-site/module1/student_homework/pseudocoding_homework.md

 3. What's the (next-)most trivial possible case?
 (Identify the next small-picture goal)
 4. *How* do we achieve this goal?
 (Sketch an algorithm using pseudocode)

-Create a gist with answers and tag your instructor point person in your gist.
+Create a folder in your module1 directory called "homework".
+Create a ruby file in the homework folder called "pseudocode.rb".
+Put your pseudocode in this file.